zydou/arti/doc/Errors.md

 #[derive(Debug,Clone,Copy,Display)]
 #[non_exhaustive]
 pub enum ErrorKind {
-    // I think many of these kinds are rather more detailed than a caller could usefully do much with.
-ISTM that we probably want to distinguish "trouble making connections over the public internet near us" from "problem is definitely within the Tor network" from "problem is on the outer public internet on the far side of the tor network".
-But not much more than that.
-Or to put it another way, how to operationalise these: "use local network changes as a hint to try again", "other target hosts may work better", "you're stuffed unless you want to try doing thing non-anonymously" (or maybe try restarting tor or using different tor config??)
+    // **Note from Diziet, disposition TBD**
     //
+    //     I think many of these kinds are rather more detailed than a caller could usefully do
+    //     much with.
+ISTM that we probably want to distinguish "trouble making connections over
+    //     the public internet near us" from "problem is definitely within the Tor network" from
+    //     "problem is on the outer public internet on the far side of the tor network".
+But not
+    //     much more than that.
+Or to put it another way, how to operationalise these: "use local
+    //     network changes as a hint to try again", "other target hosts may work better", "you're
+    //     stuffed unless you want to try doing thing non-anonymously" (or maybe try restarting tor
+    //     or using different tor config??)
+    //
     //     They ought to be operationalisable by users too; categorising errors that way is useful.
-So "internal error" is a kind because it means "maybe try upgrading your tor"
+    //     So "internal error" is a kind because it means "maybe try upgrading your tor"
     //
-    // I don't think at this high level we can usefully distinguish ENETUNREACH from a timeout, eg.
+    //     I don't think at this high level we can usefully distinguish ENETUNREACH from a timeout,
+    //     eg.
     //
-    // Possibly "someone is *misbehaving* on the tor network and that is why this is going wrong" is operationally useful to a user, as distinguished from "the tor network is not functioning correctly but this is a plausible failure so doesn't necessarily mean peer is buggy or malicious"
+    //     Possibly "someone is *misbehaving* on the tor network and that is why this is going
+    //     wrong" is operationally useful to a user, as distinguished from "the tor network is not
+    //     functioning correctly but this is a plausible failure so doesn't necessarily mean peer
+    //     is buggy or malicious"

     /// An operation found that it couldn't make connections on the internet.
     ///